Homemade Chicken Soup Recipe

 Instructions

-- Stir in fresh chopped parsley and serve hot.
+- Stir in fresh chopped parsley and lemon juice and serve hot.

-- *Optional: while the soup is simmering, cook 1-2 cups small pasta or rice to add to the soup when you serve it.
+- *Optional: while the soup is simmering, cook 1-2 cups small pasta or rice in a separate pot to add to the soup when you serve it.
 Store rice or pasta separate from the soup.

 This soup is AWESOME!
 We’ve made it a couple of times now, and it’s a perfect winter dinner.
 We buy French bread to make garlic bread to eat with the soup.
 It’s just my husband and I, so we have enough extra to put some in the freezer for another easy meal soon.
 Oh and also, the last time, I put a handful of egg noodles in it.
 It was glorious!
 Thank you for this fantastic recipe!